defacto64/qwac_detector/README.md

 ## Compatibile operating systems

-For now, this WebExtension only works under Windows 10 and 11.
-Do not know if it works under previous versions, but I expect it to.
+For now, this WebExtension works under:
+* Windows 10 and 11 (do not know if it works under previous versions, but I expect it to)
+* Linux (e.g. Ubuntu)

-If I have time and desire, maybe later I will try to port it to Linux and possibly to macOS.
+If I have time and desire, maybe later I will try to port it to macOS as well.

 ## Specifications
 * Retrieve the web server's TLS certificate (only for the main frame).